On Nov. 25, the Department of Financial Institutions (DFI) is moving to the

 - Money transmitters

-Through its Compliance and Consumer Protection branches, the Nondepository Institutions Division examines companies, licenses and registers entities and individuals, and investigates complaints and suspicious activity.
+Through its four branches, the Nondepository Institutions Division examines companies, licenses and registers entities and individuals, and investigates complaints and suspicious activity.
 The division also provides educational materials and outreach to protect consumers from financial fraud.

-The Compliance Branch regulates mortgage loan companies and mortgage loan brokers licensed by DFI.
+The Mortgage Examination Branch regulates mortgage loan companies and mortgage loan brokers licensed by DFI.
 Mortgage examinations are conducted on an 18- to 24-month cycle.
-The primary purpose of the examination is to ensure that these businesses comply with state laws that apply to mortgage lending found in KRS 286.8 and with federal laws and regulations such as the Real Estate Settlement Procedures Act (RESPA) and Regulation Z (Truth-in-Lending).
+The primary purpose of the examination is to ensure that these businesses comply with state laws found in KRS 286.8 and with federal laws and regulations such as the Real Estate Settlement Procedures Act (RESPA) and Regulation Z (Truth-in-Lending).

 DFI's efficient and effective mortgage examination program has been recognized by the Conference of State Bank Supervisors (CSBS) and the American Association of Residential Mortgage Regulators (AARMR) for meeting the rigorous standards of examination excellence.
 DFI became the third state mortgage regulator to achieve accreditation in 2010.
 The grant of accreditation signifies that the agency has demonstrated conformance with the highest standards of mortgage supervision and regulation.
 For more information, visit CSBS.

-Consumer loan companies, industrial loan companies, check cashing/deferred deposit companies and money transmitters are all licensed by DFI through the Compliance Branch and are subject to annual examinations to ensure they are adhering to the statutes that apply to their industries, KRS 286.4
+Consumer loan companies, industrial loan companies, check cashing/deferred deposit companies and money transmitters are all licensed by DFI through the Non-Mortgage Examination Branch and are subject to annual examinations to ensure they are adhering to the statutes KRS 286.4

 , KRS 286.7